HANDBOOK FOR WASHINGTON SENIORS

 What’s more, senior women are at particular risk of poverty, abuse, and exploitation.
 Because women tend to live longer than men, and because their earning power (especially for those women who are now our elders) is more limited over the entire course of their lives, they struggle to make ends meet and to live with dignity.

 The first result of all this work came in 2012 with the first edition of our innovative publication, Handbook for Washington Seniors: Legal Rights & Resources, which we developed with the input of a wide variety of community collaborators.
-The Handbook is a comprehensive quick-reference guide on the full range of legal issues seniors face and is the centerpiece of Senior Legal Wellness services envisioned for this program.
+The Handbook is a comprehensive quick-reference guide on the full range of legal issues seniors face.

 SENIOR HANDBOOK UPDATES